Ms. Nguyen Thi Ngoc Dua took advantage of her free time to crochet woolen hats to give to children at the hospital - Photo: HOAI THUONG

 Recently, baby T. was transferred to the hospital in a state of septic shock due to sepsis and severe pneumonia.

-While taking care of her children in the hospital’s intensive care and pediatric poisoning department, Ms. Dua realized that newborn babies needed woolen hats to keep their heads warm, and woolen hats could help secure the oxygen breathing tube better.
+While taking care of her children in the hospital's intensive care and pediatric poison control department, Ms. Dua realized that newborn babies needed woolen hats to keep their heads warm, and woolen hats could also help secure the oxygen breathing tube better.
 Therefore, she decided to crochet woolen hats to give to the babies.

-"When I saw the babies having to breathe oxygen and receive IV fluids using tape to fix them, I saw their skin was red and looked very pitiful.
-So I had the idea of crocheting woolen hats for the babies to wear, partly to keep them warm, partly to fix the oxygen tube so they could breathe easier.
-It is very difficult to buy woolen hats like this outside because most of the babies are premature and very small," said Ms. Dua.
+"When I saw the babies having to breathe oxygen and use tape to fix it, I saw their skin was red and looked very pitiful.
+So I had the idea of crocheting woolen hats for the babies to wear, partly to keep them warm, and partly to fix the oxygen tube so they could breathe easier.
+It's very difficult to buy woolen hats like this outside because most of the babies are premature and very small," said Ms. Dua.

 Ms. Dua explained her intention and asked the nurses to measure the head circumference of each baby; then she knitted woolen hats herself, suitable for the babies' different weights from 1 - 3kg.

-To date, Ms. Dua has made nearly 50 wool hats.
-These wool hats are hard to find because they are made to fit each child, making them convenient for feeding, IV, and daily hygiene.
+To date, Ms. Dua has made nearly 50 woolen hats.
+These woolen hats are hard to find because they are made to fit each child, making them convenient for feeding, administering IV fluids, and cleaning the children on a daily basis.

 And more importantly than that practical effect, the hats are also a heart of sharing love between fathers and mothers in the same situation taking care of their children at the hospital.